Bill the Minder: Episode summaries

-The gang return home, Bill goes down to fields to watch Uncle Crispin gathering his mushrooms, Crispin is just getting so lonely he creates an imaginary friend called 'Bosworth'.
-However, Bosworth causes trouble and Crispin keeps getting convinced that Bosworth is everywhere, eventually Bill designs a machine that makes loud noises and knowing that this will scare Bosworth.
-Bill chases Bosworth into the match stick model of St. Paul's Cathedral (which his wife hates), getting extremely annoyed, he soon destroys his cathedral and as of that Bill takes Boudicea and Chad out for another hike.
+The gang returns home and Bill goes down to fields to watch Uncle Crispin gathering his mushrooms.
+Crispin is getting lonely and he creates an imaginary friend called 'Bosworth', who soon causes trouble and Crispin thinks that Bosworth is everywhere.
+Bill then designs a machine that makes loud noises and believes that this will scare Bosworth.
+Bill chases Bosworth into the match stick model of St Paul's Cathedral (which his wife hates) and soon destroys his cathedral.
+Bill then takes Boudicea and Chad out for another hike.